ayushgta/faa/001_fly_away_home.md

 </look>

-## Can we get rid of the noise?
+## Can we get rid of the useless data?

 Good news - it looks like a downward trend, except we don't really have good data before 1982.
 It would be useful to clean up the query so that we only see data from 1982 to 2010.
 To do this, we need to filter the data. **Filter** allows us to look only at a subset of the information that exists in the database.
 Just like pivots, you can filter data by selecting "filter" from the gear icon next to the dimension or by selecting "filter" from next to the field name on the left side of the screen.

-    Filter:
+    Filters:
       ACCIDENTS Event Year: 1982 to
     Dimensions:
       ACCIDENTS Event Year
     Measures:
       ACCIDENTS Count
-    Sort:
+    Sorts:
       ACCIDENTS Event Year

 Results in: